Automatic Letter Assignment

 On this screenshot, it is even assigned a letter twice:

-- first, because "Files/Apps" is a volume, hence it is already being shared due to the Map Mac volumes to Windows being enabled;
+- First, because "Files/Apps" is a volume, therefore it is already being shared due to the Share Mac volumes with Windows being enabled;

-- second, because we've shared it manually using Custom Folders, and the Assign a drive letter to shared folders is enabled.
+- Second, because we've shared it manually using Manage Folders, and the Assign a drive letter to shared folders is enabled.

 Disable Automatic Letter Assignment